Rail transport in the Soviet Union: Increasing freight flow by increasing density

 One expedient is to reduce the spacing between 2 or 3 trains to zero by running "connected" trains.
 One simply couples two or more trains together without connecting the braking systems of the 2 trains.
-The locomotive crews then coordinate their handing of the train by radio possibly using a special device to synchronize braking.
+The locomotive crews then coordinate their handling of the train by radio possibly using a special device to synchronize braking.
 If they don't coordinate properly, the combined train can derail due to high forces in the train.
 This method was used in the Soviet Union mostly as a temporary expedient(especially in cases where a length of track was temporarily closed for maintenance work).
 But on the Bratsk division of the BAM railroad, it was used as a standard method of operation in the 1970s.

 In the mid-1980s about 70% of the Soviet network was single track lines.
 It was proposed to select two large end stations on a single track line that have enough trackage to hold several trains.
 Then opposing trains accumulate at such stations and the trains that accumulated at one end station then proceed down the rail line closely spaced (a packet of trains) while traffic in the opposite opposing direction is spread out and yields (by pausing in the passing sidings) so that the packet of trains can travel non-stop over a significant distance.
 Later on, a non-stop packet can be formed in the other direction, etc. Using packets to increase capacity was common in the USSR.

-Railway labor
+Railway labour

 Amenities for rail workers

 Especially in the 1970s, some railway depots/shops began to provide a much improved working environment and whole books were written on this subject, sometimes called "production esthetics" (производственная эстетика).
-An example was at the mechanized track maintenance station ПМС-121 (PMS-121) (in 2013 ЦМПР) near Kyiv in the Ukraine.
+An example was at the mechanised track maintenance station ПМС-121 (PMS-121) (in 2013 ЦМПР) near Kyiv in Ukraine.
 For the workers they installed showers, a shoe repair shop, a barber shop, a laundry, a small shop, a social club with a capacity for 200 people, a lounge, and an art studio.
 In the track assembly plant (they prefabricated lengths of track, with rails attached to sleepers/ties) they installed facilities for heating (and eating) food, a reading room and a billiard room.
 They also provided improved amenities when workers traveled to work on remote sections of track and lived in sleeping cars.
 As a result of the improved amenities, it is claimed that employee turnover was reduced from 63% (per year) to 11%.

-Production esthetics included planting of greenery, providing proper lighting and pleasant colors, background music, sports area.
+Production esthetics included planting of greenery, providing proper lighting and pleasant colours, background music and sports areas.

 Uniforms and insignia

-Uniforms with grade insignia was introduced for rail workers during the period 1932–1934.
+Uniforms with grade insignia were introduced for rail workers during the period 1932–1934.
 Personal ranks were introduced in 1943.
 Personal ranks were abolished in 1954.